weaversa/cryptol-course/labs/Transposition/Transposition.md

-**EXERCISE**: Using `rearrange` as a blueprint, define a function `partition` that, given a predicate `f: a -> Bit` and sequence `seq: [n]a`, "partitions" the sequence, returning `seq': [n]a` such that there exists some `i: Integral n` such that `all f seqt' == True` and `all f' seqf' == True`, where `f' x = ~ f x` and ``(seqt', seqf') = splitAt`{i} seq'``.
+**EXERCISE**: Using `rearrange` as a blueprint, define a function `partition` that, given a predicate `f: a -> Bit` and sequence `seq: [n]a`, "partitions" the sequence, returning `seq': [n]a` such that there exists some `i` such that
+`all f seqt' == True` and `all f' seqf' == True`, where `f' x = ~ f x` and ``(seqt', seqf') = splitAt`{i} seq'``.
 Use the `partition_rearranges` predicate to `:prove` (or if you lose